 There are lots of robo-advisors out there, and none of them are a bad choice.
 But we’re particularly fond of Betterment for its attractive interface and ease of use.
 It’s very easy to get started, to set up regular deposits (and also easy to cancel them), and see how your investments are performing.

-Betterment asks you some simple questions about your goals, your finances, and your risk tolerance, and creates a diversified portfolio of low-cost ETFs.
-It also offers tax-loss harvesting, which, for those with taxable accounts, lets you use losses to offset gains and pay fewer taxes overall.
+Betterment asks you some simple questions about your goals and finances, and creates a diversified portfolio of low-cost ETFs.
+It also offers tax-loss harvesting, which, for those with taxable accounts, is built to help you use losses to offset gains overall.

-Betterment’s focus on behavioral economics means it makes it harder for you to give in to your worst impulses and thus less likely to spike your retirement savings in favor of some instant gratification in the here and now.
+Betterment’s focus on behavioral economics means it can make it harder for you to give in to your worst impulses and thus less likely to spike your retirement savings in favor of some instant gratification in the here and now.
 Visit Betterment or Read our full review.

 Favorite Savings App: Digit